Fuco1/org-clock-budget/README.md

 # How?

+You can specify the intervals you want to use by customizing `org-clock-budget-intervals`.

-Currently two intervals are supported, week and year (I will probably add user-definable intervals later).
-To add a budget on a task, just add a property (`C-c C-x p`) called either `BUDGET_WEEK` or `BUDGET_YEAR`.
+Currently three intervals are built-in, week, month and year.
+To add a budget on a task, just add a property (`C-c C-x p`) called either `BUDGET_WEEK`, `BUDGET_MONTH` or `BUDGET_YEAR`.

+In addition, users can also define their own intervals.

 They can hold two types of values, either a number which is then interpreted as number of minutes or a `HH:MM` string which is parsed